 The UE shall ensure having valid and up to date essential system information as specified in clause 5.2.2.2 before initiating this procedure.

+The UE shall not initiate an RRC connection establishment procedure when T300 is running.

 Upon initiation of the procedure, the UE shall: